Escaped murder suspect Casey White and missing corrections official Vicky White had a "special relationship," Alabama sheriff says

 "There was not enough time for them even to attempt to come to the courthouse," he said.

-When asked on Monday whether he believes Vicky helped Casey escape, Singleton said: "We know she participated."
+Singleton said Monday that officials have issued a warrant for Vicky's arrest for "permitting or facilitating escape in the first degree."
+When asked whether he believes Vicky helped Casey escape, Singleton said: "We know she participated."

 "Now whether she did that willingly or if she was coerced, threatened somehow to participate in the escape, not really sure — but we know for sure that she did participate," he added.